Description

 'Maximum drawdown is defined as the peak-to-trough decline of an investment during a specific period.
 It is usually quoted as a percentage of the peak value.
 The maximum drawdown can be calculated based on absolute returns, in order to identify strategies that suffer less during market downturns, such as low-volatility strategies.
 However, the maximum drawdown can also be calculated based on returns relative to a benchmark index, for identifying strategies that show steady outperformance over time.'

-• The maximum drop from peak to valley over 5 years of ProShares UltraShort Consumer Services is -82.2 days, which is lower, thus worse compared to the benchmark SPY (-33.7 days) in the same period.
+• Looking at the maximum drop from peak to valley of -89.3 days in the last 5 years of ProShares UltraShort Consumer Services, we see it is relatively lower, thus worse in comparison to the benchmark SPY (-33.7 days)

 MaxDuration:

-• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum days below previous high of 1012 days of ProShares UltraShort Consumer Services is higher, thus worse.
+• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum days under water of 1224 days of ProShares UltraShort Consumer Services is larger, thus worse.

-• Looking at maximum days under water in of 447 days in the period of the last 3 years, we see it is relatively lower, thus better in comparison to SPY (488 days).
+• Looking at maximum days under water in of 659 days in the period of the last 3 years, we see it is relatively higher, thus worse in comparison to SPY (325 days).

 AveDuration: